llm-bible/llm-bible.github.io/_publications/yang2024do.markdown

 bibkey: yang2024do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.16837"}
-tags: ['Applications', 'Prompting', 'RAG', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Applications', 'Prompting', 'RAG', 'Reinforcement Learning']
 ---
 We study whether Large Language Models (LLMs) latently perform multi-hop reasoning with complex prompts such as "The mother of the singer of